nevakrien/ai_secretary/README.md

 add length constraints and checks for the input remove the halusinations made from the autocomplete behvior

 ODD BUGS:
-when changing the time of a wakeup that new time is used to search it causing an error (likely cause is fixed)
+when changing the time of a wakeup that new time is used to search it causing an error this only happens in production for some reason